How Can Food Poisoning Be Prevented?

 - Cysticercosis is a parasitic disease caused by ingesting the eggs of the pork tapeworm, Taenia solium.

-- Humans are infected by ingesting raw or undercooked pork, and cysticercosis occurs after the ingestion of Taenia solium eggs.
+- Human tapeworm infection (taeniasis) occurs after ingesting raw or undercooked pork, and cysticercosis occurs after the ingestion of Taenia solium eggs.

 - Cysticercosis is typically diagnosed based on the patient's symptoms and imaging study results.
 Blood work is sometimes useful.

 - Cysticercosis may be treated with medications, including anthelmintics, corticosteroids, and anticonvulsants, while some patients may require surgery.

 - Cysticercosis can lead to neurologic and ocular complications, and rarely death.

 - Cysticercosis can be prevented by educating individuals about proper food handling, good personal hygiene, and improved sanitation.

 What is cysticercosis?

 Cysticercosis is a systemic parasitic infestation caused by ingesting the eggs of the pork tapeworm, Taenia solium.
 The symptoms of this illness are caused by the development of characteristic cysts (cysticerci) which most often affect the central nervous system (neurocysticercosis), skeletal muscle, eyes, and skin.
 Many individuals with cysticercosis never experience any symptoms at all (asymptomatic).